switchboard-xyz/evm-on-demand/README.md

 </div>

-## NOTE: Switchboard On-Demand on EVM is currently an unaudited alpha.
-Use at your own risk.

 Documentation and examples for using Switchboard On-Demand on Ethereum Virtual Machine (EVM) Networks.
 With Switchboard On-Demand, users can customize and create low-latency data feeds from any source.

 ## Current Deployments